 In addition to its work with Intel in the technology sector, the ATI has partnered with the Lloyds Register Foundation and GCHQ on research projects in engineering and defence and security.

 The Intel/University of Edinburgh partnership

-Experts from both organisations are working together on a fundamental research programme focused on high-performance computing and data analytics, alongside an ethical research stream.
-This increasingly important in this sector where the usage of personal data poses significant ethical challenges.
+Experts from both organisations are working together on a research programme focused on high-performance computing and data analytics, alongside an ethical research stream.
+This is important in this sector where the usage of personal data poses significant ethical challenges.

 Why the University of Edinburgh?

 Intel was attracted to the ATI because it offers a ‘one-stop-shop’ for data science.
-Additionally, the University of Edinburgh has a 30-year track record of pioneering novel computer architectures and is home to the biggest informatics department in the UK, giving the company access to skilled data science researchers and students.
+Also, the University of Edinburgh has a 30-year track record of pioneering novel computer architectures.
+It's home to the biggest informatics department in the UK, giving the company access to skilled data science researchers and students.
 It also hosts ‘ARCHER’, the UK’s primary academic research supercomputer.
-The multi-disciplinary nature of the University of Edinburgh, particularly the range of research capabilities and expertise, were key for Intel.
+The multi-disciplinary nature of the University of Edinburgh, particularly the range of research expertise, was important for Intel.
 They were also drawn to the university’s international reach and relationships.